-Target Group (s) Targeted intervention Evidence base Measurable outcome Part time mature students Re-alignment of Access offer to HE programmes to ensure that these are not perceived as stand alone.
+Target Group Aim Lifecycle stage Targeted intervention Evidence base Measurable outcome POLAR4 Quintile One Deprivation Quintile One 2 and 3 Access Systemic gathering of data to identify current Q1 and 2 students from level 2 and 3 programmes.
+Targeted activity identifying benefits of HE offer, awareness of student finance and employability.
+Student Ambassadors recruited from POLAR4 and Deprivation Q1 and 2 to act as HE advocates.
+Establishment of HE alumni with a particular focus upon former students from low participation neighbourhoods.
+Internal data of Q1 and Q2 students.
+Recruitment of 4 ambassadors per year.
+Uptake and implementation of HE alumni.
+Increased proportion of 18 year old students enrolling on Petroc HE programmes from POLAR4 Q1 and Deprivation Q1.
+Mature, part time students l and 5 Access Re-alignment of Access offer to HE programmes to ensure that these are not perceived as stand alone.
 Institute of Technology curriculum development to align the needs to employers to the curriculum within Engineering and Digital programmes.
 Focussed marketing and promotional activity to target mature students.
 Timetable PT programmes on one day per week to facilitate employment.
-Targeted bursary fund for part time, mature students.
-Establishment of HE Alumni with a particular focus upon former mature students.
 Monitor student numbers on Access and IoT provision.
 Survey of student attendance at promotional events Timetable information on PT programmes available at interview stage.
-Uptake and impact of bursary fund for part time, mature students.
-Uptake and implementation of HE alumni.
 Increase of the percentage of part time mature students accessing HE.